Jey-Sankar-Sai-Pinjala/mobius-strip/README.md

 ∂
 𝑣
 ∥
-⋅
-Δ
-𝑢
-Δ
-𝑣
-A≈∑
-​

-∂u
-∂r
-​
- ×
-∂v
-∂r
-​

-​
  ⋅ΔuΔv
 Captures the true area despite the Möbius twist.

 Based on gradient-based vector calculus.

-Challenges Faced
+# Challenges Faced
 One side, two edges?
 Needed to define boundaries clearly for edge length.

 Numerical stability: Ensured accuracy using np.gradient.

 Seamless wrapping at u = 0 and u = 2π to avoid mesh cracks.

-Visualization
+# Visualization
 The 3D plot isn't just pretty — it's proof of a continuous, twisted, non-orientable surface.